-Trip Snippets: 21 days, 4 night’s hotels, 16 nights Lodges, Breakfast in the city and All meals on trek are included
+Trip Snippets: 21 days, four night’s hotels, 16 nights Lodges, Breakfast in the city and All meals on trek are included

 Equipment Rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment.

-Your trek Backpack/duffle bag: Your baggage on the trek will be carried by our porters, the maximum weight per trekkers is 15 kg including your hand carry , Other items not required on trek can be stored in our office or your hotel in Kathmandu.
+Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek, the maximum weight per trekkers is 15 kg including your hand move, Other items not required on a trek can be stored in our office or your hotel in Kathmandu.